webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 *Inquiry
 Edit UK spellings that you find for colour, customise, enquiry, and other spelling variations.

-If you are not sure of the correct spelling, use an online dictionary, such as [http://www.merriam-webster.com/ Merriam-Webster] or [http://oxforddictionaries.com/ Oxford] dictionaries.
+If you are not sure of the correct spelling, use an online dictionary of American English such as [http://www.merriam-webster.com/ Merriam-Webster].

 ===Standardize common terms===
 * Use ''Internet'' when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
 Otherwise, use lowercase, like this: Leverage internet marketing to drive site traffic.